HypeCheck

 Red Flags to Watch For

-• Shikimic acid studies used intraperitoneal injection in rats — not comparable to oral supplement use in humans
+• Shikimic acid studies used intraperitoneal injection in rats, not oral supplementation — results may not apply to capsules or extracts

 Products Containing Star Anise